openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

-*Narrowing conversions* (performed in compliance with IEEE 754 like in other programming languages) can lose information about the overall magnitude of a numeric value potentially resulting in the loss of precision and range.
+*Narrowing conversions* (performed in compliance with IEEE 754 like in other programming languages) can lose information about the overall magnitude of a numeric value, potentially resulting in the loss of precision and range.
 Narrowing conversions never cause runtime errors.

 .. index::